idaholab/moose/tutorials/tutorial04_meshing/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/presentation/tutorial04_step12_rgmb_hetero.md

 [AssemblyMeshGenerator.md] takes the pin types previously defined and places them into a regular hexagonal grid.
 Additionally, coolant and duct regions need to be added around the pins in order to create the assembly geometry.

-Extrusion is performed by using the `extrude`=`true` option and is performed after the 2D assembly geometry has been completed.
+Extrusion is performed by using the [!param](/Mesh/AssemblyMeshGenerator/extrude)=`true` option and is performed after the 2D assembly geometry has been completed.

 !listing reactor_examples/rgmb_lfr/rgmb_lfr_assembly.i
          block=Mesh/assembly